-The legislative regime that will be applicable to food and food contact materials arriving into Ireland from the UK will be dependent on whether or not an agreement is reached between the EU and the UK prior to the 29th March 2019.
-The FSAI is committed to ensuring ongoing compliance with food legislation throughout the process of Brexit and will, together with its official agencies be working hard to ensure that public health and consumer interests in the area of food safety and hygiene continue to be protected.
+The United Kingdom (UK) is leaving the EU.
+The legislative regime that will be applicable to food and food contact materials arriving into Ireland from the UK will be dependent on whether or not an agreement is reached between the EU and the UK.
+The FSAI is committed to ensuring ongoing compliance with food legislation throughout the process of Brexit and will, together with its official agencies be working to ensure that public health and consumer interests in the area of food safety and hygiene continue to be protected.

 EU notice on Food Law